 39. Be darn honest

 Whether you’re doing business or talking to a friend – be honest.
 No deception, no tricks.
 Do your thing and let others do what they want to.
-Take care of yourself, too.
+Don’t allow others to deceive you, either.

 40. Express a regard for your existing relationships

 Tell people about the impact they’ve made in your life.
 Compliment them, if you appreciate what they’re doing.
 Thank them if they’ve been really kind.
 It’ll nurture your existing relationships.

 Step on the stage even when you’re nervous.
 Take a stand when someone’s being unjust to you.
 Do something you fear, for the sake of overcoming fear itself.
 You won’t feel like a coward after that.